MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/prepare.md

 >*Applies to: Azure Information Protection, Office 365*

-Before you deploy Azure Information Protection for your organization, make sure that the following are in place:
+Before you deploy Azure Information Protection for your organization, make sure that you have accounts for users and groups in the cloud and that they have one or more email addresses.

+You can use any type of group (for example, security, distribution, Office 365).
+The only requirement is that the group has an email address.
+This is often referred to as a mail-enabled group.

--   User accounts and groups in the cloud that you create manually or that are automatically created and synchronized from Active Directory Domain Services (AD DS).
+You can create these users and groups directly in Office 365 with Exchange Online, or you can create them on-premises and synchronize them from Active Directory Domain Services (AD DS).

+The Azure Rights Management service from Azure Information Protection uses the email address to identify accounts.
+More specifically, it uses the **Azure AD proxyAddress** attribute, which stores all email addresses for an account.
+This attribute can be populated in different ways.
+For example, a user in Office 365 that has an Exchange Online mailbox will automatically have an email address that is stored in this attribute.
+If you assign an alternative email address to the user, it is also saved in this attribute.

+If you have accounts that are managed on-premises that you want to use with the Azure Rights Management service, you must synchronize these to Azure AD.
+For ease of deployment, we recommend that you use [Azure AD Connect](/azure/active-directory/connect/active-directory-aadconnect).
+However, you can use any directory synchronization method that achieves the same result.

-    When you synchronize your on-premises accounts and groups, not all attributes need to be synchronized.
-For a list of the attributes that must be synchronized for the Azure Rights Management service that is used by Azure Information Protection, see the [Azure RMS section](/active-directory/active-directory-aadconnectsync-attributes-synchronized#azure-rms) from the Azure Active Directory documentation.
-For ease of deployment, we recommend that you use [Azure AD Connect](/active-directory/active-directory-aadconnectsync-whatis) to connect your on-premises directories with Azure Active Directory but you can use any directory synchronization method that achieves the same result.
+When you synchronize your accounts, you do not need to synchronize all attributes.
+For a list of the attributes that must be synchronized for the Azure Rights Management service, see the [Azure RMS section](/azure/active-directory/connect/active-directory-aadconnectsync-attributes-synchronized#azure-rms) from the Azure Active Directory documentation.
+You'll see that the on-premises AD attributes of **mail** and **proxyAddresses** are both required for synchronization.
+Values from these on-premises attributes are synchronized to the Azure AD proxyAddress attribute.
+Providing the accounts have an email address in one or both of these attributes, you can use the synchronized account  with the Azure Rights Management service.

--   Mail-enabled groups in the cloud that you will use with Azure Information Protection.
-These can be built-in groups or manually created groups that contain users who will use protected documents and emails.

-    If you have Exchange Online, you can create and use mail-enabled groups by using the Exchange admin center.
-If you have AD DS and are synchronizing to Azure AD, you can create and use mail-enabled groups that are either security groups or distribution groups.
+For more information about how the Azure AD proxyAddress attribute is populated, see [How the proxyAddresses attribute is populated in Azure AD](https://support.microsoft.com/help/3190357/how-the-proxyaddresses-attribute-is-populated-in-azure-ad).

+You can use Azure AD PowerShell to confirm that an account can be used by Azure Rights Management and the email addresses that are assigned to that account.
+For example:

+	get-msoluser | select display name, proxyaddresses

+	get-msolgroup | select displayname, proxyaddresses

 ### Group membership caching